buckrogerz/net-bugsnag/README.md

 Install-Package Bugsnag.Library
 ```

 Next, you will need to provide .NET BugSnag with your API key.
-There is 1 way to do this:

-In your application, call

 ```CSharp
 BugSnag bs = new BugSnag()